Lope-lab/PIZZA-SALES-ANALYSIS/README.md

 Using a pivot table, i placed pizza type in the row field and revenue in the value field and i used a bar chart to represent this.

 ### RESULT AND FINDING
+- Classic Category contributes to Maximum Total Orders.
+- The Big Meat Small size contributes to the highest order.